Today's Menu

 How to Make

-- In a small pan, melt 40g butter over medium heat until foaming, add 2 tbsp dried mint, and sizzle for 30 seconds until fragrant.
+- In a small pan, melt remaining 20g butter with 1 tsp dried mint over low heat for 1 minute until fragrant.

 Serving: 350g